amarbajric/anchart3d/README.md

     .data(jsonData)
     .draw();
 ```
 createChart("anchart3d") points to a <div> in the document having the id="anchart3d".
 This div will contain all chart related elements.
-The name or the id respectively, can be anything but has to the same in the div and must be passed as argument to the createChart() method.
+The name or id of the div can be anything and must be passed as argument to the createChart() method.
-For an explanation of the the configuration parameters and and overview, refer to the according chapter.
+For an explanation of the the configuration parameters and an detailed overview, please have a look at the link in the following chapter section.

 #### Further reading

-Feel free to have a look at the project website to find out about all the possiblities and how to use them:
+For more information about the library (demos, configuration, usage, ...) feel free to have a look at the project website:

 https://dekilla.github.io/anchart3d